101 Cooking For Two

 Baby back ribs with dry rub ingredients labeled.

 • Baby back ribs – One rack (about 3–4 pounds).
-St. Louis or spare ribs work too—just trim to fit.
+Other pork ribs like St. Louis or spare ribs work too—just trim to fit.

 • Dry rub – Use your favorite pork rub, or try the simple version listed in the recipe card.